 “If I don’t know you and you want to send me a message, then you must prove that you spent, say, ten seconds of CPU time, just for me and just for this message.”
 C. Dwork and M. Naor, Pricing via Processing, Or, Combatting Junk Mail, Advances in Cryptology

-The proof of work is a function which is hard to compute but easy to check.
+The proof of work is a function that is hard to compute but easy to check.
 The function has a message, a recipient address, and a few other parameters.
-In that paper, Dwork and Naor called it pricing function.
-Today’s computers can send millions of spam messages each day which creates a big problem.
+In that paper, Dwork and Naor called it the pricing function.
+Today’s computers can send millions of spam messages each day, which creates a big problem.
 However, if computers need to spend 10 sec on each message, they will be able to send only 8 thousand spams per day.

 Well, miners will try to guess a random number that should give them the right hash for that block of transactions.
 In this process, there are two things that we have to define: nonce and hash function.

 Nonce – it’s a random number used only once.
-In case of Bitcoin that number is an integer, so it could be any number between 0 and 4 294 967 296.
+In the case of Bitcoin, that number is an integer, so it could be any number between 0 and 4 294 967 296.

 Hash – it’s an algorithm or very complicated formula that converts any sequence of characters into a string of 64 chars or numbers.